NATIONAL CRIMINAL DEFENSE COLLEGE FACULTY

 Connor Barusch

-Trial Attorney & Training Attorney; Committee for Public Counsel Services
+Trial Attorney & Training Attorney; CPCS (MA Public Defender)

 Biography

 Connor Barusch (“Barusch”) (he/they) joined CPCS, the Massachusetts Public Defender, in 2011, working as a trial attorney in several different neighborhoods in Boston at the District Court and Superior Court levels.
-In 2018, he rotated into the Training Department.
+He is currently the Criminal Defense Training Director at CPCS.
 During law school, Barusch co-founded and worked at a free legal clinic called Massachusetts Transgender Legal Advocates.
 Before joining CPCS, they worked as a law clerk at the Massachusetts Appeals Court and as an associate at Kauffman Crozier LLP, an LGBT family law firm.
 Barusch loves trying cases, cooking, running and playing board games.

 Barusch became interested in public defender work after witnessing and beginning to understand the impact of mass incarceration on queer people, especially queer people of color.
 As a white person, Barusch believes that white public defenders should take on a special role in combating racism against our clients as well as standing in solidarity with our public defender colleagues of color.
 He is constantly on a journey of learning to hold himself and other white public defenders accountable for the mistakes we make in our jobs and in our lives related to racism and would love to have conversations with the NCDC community about what accountability and solidarity should look like.